fayazl/challenge-11-note-taker/README.md

 ## Using express.js we are able to parse data into a JSON file and retrieve datasing POST/GET methods.

-## Additioanlly to house the server we are using Heroku, we are deploying the application on both heroku and github.
+## Additionally, to house the server we are using Heroku, we are deploying the application on both heroku and github.

 ## Image of application and links can be found below: